confluentinc/demo-dsp-fraud-detection/README.md

 #### Infrastructure Provisioned Overview

-The following steps provision, link, and coordinate the following resources on the following providers: **Note:** For more info on how resources interact please see the [Demo Diagram](#demo-diagram)
+The following steps will set up, connect, and synchronize the specified resources across the mentioned providers:

+**Note:** For more info on how resources interact please see the [Demo Diagram](#demo-diagram)

 AWS:
  - AWS Managed Oracle DB